 This list is not exhaustive of the claims and objections an interested party can make against an estate under California probate law.
 Beneficiaries and other interested individuals must bring their claims and objections as soon as possible, as their rights may be lost forever if not timely asserted.

 In addition to litigation, attorneys Charles Triay and Paul Epstein regularly represent estate administrators and trustees in non-contested estate and trust administrations.

 Contact Our San Francisco Probate Litigation Lawyers

 Our principal office is located in Oakland in the San Francisco Bay area, and we handle cases throughout Northern California, including the Counties of San Francisco, Alameda, Contra Costa, San Mateo, Santa Clara, Napa, Sonoma, and Mendocino.
-Our firm receives most of its clients by attorney referral, and consultations with attorneys regarding referral cases are free of charge.
+Our law firm receives most of its clients by attorney referral, and consultations with attorneys regarding referral cases are free of charge.
 The Triay Law Office pays referral fees as permitted by the Rules of Professional Conduct and is willing to take over a case, work as co-counsel with a referring attorney, or work as a consultant.
-Unlike many other probate litigation firms, the Triay Law Office receives attorney fees on either a contingency or an hourly basis, depending on the case and the client’s desires.
-Contact our Oakland probate litigation lawyers to review your case and explore the legal options available to you.
+Unlike many other firms, the Triay Law Office receives probate litigation attorney fees on either a contingency or an hourly basis, depending on the case and the client’s desires.
+Contact our Bay Area probate litigation lawyers to review your case and explore the legal options available to you.